glm-tools/pyglmnet/paper/paper.md

 # Acknowledgements

-``Pyglmnet`` development is partly supported by NIH NINDS R01-NS104585.
+``Pyglmnet`` development is partly supported by NIH NINDS R01-NS104585 and the Special Research Fund (B.O.F.) of Ghent University.

 # References